chef/chef-web-docs/chef_master/source/config_rb_client.rst

 .. tag config_rb_client_summary

-A client.rb file is used to specify the configuration details for the chef-client.
+A client.rb file is used to specify the configuration details for the Chef Infra Client.

 * This file is loaded every time this executable is run
 * On UNIX- and Linux-based machines, the default location for this file is ``/etc/chef/client.rb``; on Microsoft Windows machines, the default location for this file is ``C:\chef\client.rb``; use the ``--config`` option from the command line to change this location